hgroman/scrapersky-backend/workflow/README_WORKFLOW.md

 - **Validate Before Reporting:** If the workflow involves executing commands or scripts (e.g., via an AI using `run_terminal_cmd` or similar), always ensure the output is inspected and the intended action was successful before journaling or handing off a completion.
 - **Strict Naming Adherence:** Filename and identifier drift can disrupt automation, traceability, and clarity.
 Canonical naming patterns (like those for WO, JE, HO) should be strictly enforced.
+- **DART Integration Benefits:** AI tools can now query tasks directly without file parsing issues, enabling "What's my next task?" and "Update task status" commands.

 ---

 ## Task-Centric Artifact Relationships

-- **The Task is the root and historic register of all work.**
+- **The Task is the root and historic register of all work** (now managed in DART).
-- **All workflow artifacts (journal entries, work orders, handoff documents) must explicitly reference their parent Task.**
+- **All workflow artifacts (journal entries, work orders, handoff documents) must explicitly reference their parent Task using the authoritative DART task ID.**
 - **Artifacts must be cross-referenced for traceability and historic record.**
 - **This ensures a single source of truth and enables robust, auditable project management.**

-_This document provides a template for a standardized workflow.
-Adapt and extend it as needed for your specific project requirements._